 Make it Special

-- Unique project – When submitting your B2B case study to an editor, it needs to be attractive by way of the project needs to be unique so that the publication’s audience wants to read the feature.
+- Unique project – When submitting your B2B case study to an editor, it needs to be attractive by way of the project that needs to be unique so that the publication’s audience wants to read the feature.
 From cutting-edge technology, changing in-house processes, the value of timing, understanding the competition, and how you used the data – these have higher news value.
 You can also review the editorial calendar to get a good idea of what is the focus and spin based on a particular topic to arouse the editor’s interest.

 - Illustrate the expertise – Editors view case studies as suitable teaching devices for their readers.
 They do welcome case studies that educate as well as inform.